signalapp/Signal-Desktop/README.md

     ...
   }
 ```
+If you'd like to add the new dependency to js/components.js to be included on
+all html pages, simply append the package name to the concat.app list in
+`bower.json`.
+Take care to insert it in the order you would like it
+concatenated.

-Now, run `grunt` to delete unused package files and concatenate the remaining
+Now, run `grunt` to delete unused package files and build `js/components.js`.
-javascript files into `js/components.js`.
-Note that packages will be
-concatenated **in the order** that they are listed in the preen config.

-Finally, stage and commit changes to bower.json, `js/bower_components.js`,
+Finally, stage and commit changes to bower.json, `js/components.js`,
 and `components/`.
 The latter should be limited to files we actually use.

 Tests